Updated: Aug 26

 Write down a stuck goal or dream.

 Consider: how would I FEEL if this came to pass?
-This year?
+In the next year?
 Starting now?
 [Let yourself really imagine it and feel it in your body]

 What is a simple, small action I can take in the next 24 hours that would put it into motion?
 [Write it down].